SofiaKung/sofikung.github.io/README.md

 Optional markdown body can go here…
 ```

-Note: the current site still renders from the JSON lists at runtime.
-To fully switch rendering to Markdown + YAML, either add a build step that converts front matter to JSON before deploy, or update the client JS to fetch and parse these files directly.
+Note: the site renders lists from a JS manifest and detail pages directly from Markdown + YAML front matter.
+No `data/*.json` files are used.

 ### Clean URLs
 - List pages live at: